How long does it take for Lexapro to take effect?

 What to expect when you’re started on Lexapro

 Finding the right antidepressant for you may be a process.
 Not everyone responds to every antidepressant medication.
-Switching to or adding another medication may help, and your healthcare provider will work with you on this as you communicate how you’re feeling with each medication (FDA, 2017a).
+Switching to or adding another medication may help, and your healthcare provider will work with you on this as you communicate how you’re feeling with each medication (FDA-a, 2017).

 No matter what your regimen is, it may take several weeks for you to start feeling the effects of any antidepressant medication.

-Lexapro (escitalopram; see Important Safety Information) is a type of medication known as a selective serotonin reuptake inhibitor, or SSRI.
+Lexapro (escitalopram) is a type of medication known as a selective serotonin reuptake inhibitor, or SSRI.
 These medications work by blocking nerve endings from reabsorbing serotonin, leaving more serotonin to transmit messages.
 Although the exact nature of the connection between serotonin and depression is still up for debate, there’s some evidence to suggest that people with MDD have lower levels of serotonin (Mahar, 2014).
 However, serotonin isn’t the only component involved; studies have looked at how stress, social, environmental, personality, and other influences may also play a role.

 The thought that depression is likely caused by several factors is supported by data about serotonin level changes while taking SSRIs.